Azdaema/AO3-Skin_Messaging/iMessenger/README.md

 * `<dd></dd>` is for texts themselves.

 Classes:
-* `in` is for incoming texts: the ones on the lefthand side, being sent from another phone.
+* `class="in"` is for incoming texts: the ones on the lefthand side, being sent from another phone.
-* `out` is for outgoing texts: the ones on the righthand side, being sent from from phone.
+* `class="out"` is for outgoing texts: the ones on the righthand side, being sent from from phone.
-* `g_out` is for green outgoing texts.
+	* `class="out gr"` is for green outgoing texts.

 ```html
 <dl class="imessenger">